Exact Regularity and the Cohomology of Tiling Spaces: Proofs

 Now let $\beta$ be a rational pattern-equivariant cochain.
-We say that $\beta$ is {\em regular} if, for any letter $\ell$ and for sufficiently large $n$, $\beta(\phi^n(\ell))$ is an integer.
+We say that $\beta$ is {\em regular} if, for any letter $\ell$ and for any sufficiently large $n$, $\beta(\phi^n(\ell))$ is an integer.
 Clearly, every indicator cochain is regular, but a rational linear combination of indicator cochains may not be.

-Let $\gamma$ be a $d$-cochain $\gamma$, which we can write as a linear combination $\sum_{P} c_P \chi_P$ of indicator cochains with rational coefficients.
+Let $\gamma$ be a $1$-cochain, which we can write as a linear combination $\sum_{P} c_P \chi_P$ of indicator cochains with rational coefficients.
 Define the {\em trace of $\gamma$} to be

-where $f(P)$ is the frequency of the patch $P$.
+where $f_P$ is the frequency of the patch $P$.
 This trace is the same as the Ruelle-Sullivan map in the context of \cite{KP}, and is closely related to the trace operation on $K^0$ of the $C^*$-algebra defined by the action of translations on $\Omega_T$.

-\begin{lemma} Let $p(x)$ be the minimal polynomial of the operator $A$ that represents the action of substitution on $H^d_{PE}(\bT,\Q)$, let $q(x)$ be the minimal polynomial of the Perron-Frobenius eigenvalue of the substitution matrix, and let $p(x)=q(x)r(x)$.
+\begin{lemma} Let $\bT$ be a 1-dimensional tiling obtained from a primitive substitution $\phi$.
+Let $p(x)$ be the minimal polynomial of the operator $A$ that represents the action of substitution on $H^1_{PE}(\bT,\Q)$, let $q(x)$ be the minimal polynomial of the Perron-Frobenius eigenvalue of the substitution matrix, and let $p(x)=q(x)r(x)$.
 Let $L$ be a return length.
-If $\beta$ is a regular $d$-cochain and $q(A)[\beta]=0$, then
+If $\beta$ is a regular $1$-cochain and $q(A)[\beta]=0$, then

 for some polynomial $u_\beta$ with integer coefficients. \end{lemma}